roman-milk/roman-milk.github.io/prof-blackmailed.md

  It was funny how people got comfortable with something strange around them and after a while they didn't even know the thing existed.
 That was the case with Jim when he sat at the back of the classroom, as the students completely ignored the fact he was part of the faculty and carried on as if he wasn't there.
 Jim heard the male students talk about Kerri and every one of them thought she was the sexiest teacher alive.

  What really got Jim's passions aroused was when he overheard the professed lesbian, Wendy Lowe, talking about Kerri to her lady friends.
 He had no idea that Wendy actually wanted him to hear everything.
 Ward listened to the student telling her friends how much she would like to get the teacher alone and how she would show Kerri the finer side of girlie loving.
 Hearing the girls giggle and chat over how erotic and sluttish their physics teacher dressed encouraged Jim to pursue a partner in crime.
-Report_Story #5